Last Updated on

 - Lack of the activities in the evening – I felt I was taken back to my childhood times when we used to enjoy talking and spending time with real people before we made it to the social media.
 As with the first point – it was an interesting experience for me as I like connecting to people.
 If you can’t imagine yourself without the internet and planned activities for 2 days, I would reconsider this choice.

-How long is the desert trek?
+How long is the Jaisalmer desert tour?

 Does everyone get a camel or will you need to share?